ab180/lrmr/README.md

 lrmr
 ========

-Less-Resilient MapReduce for Go.
+Online MapReduce framework for Go, which is capable for jobs in sub-second.

- * Fast job scheduling
+ * Sacrificing resilience for fast performance
  * Easily scalable onto distributed clusters
  * Easily embeddable to existing applications
  * Uses **etcd** for cluster management / coordination